-An initial quarry appraisal by one of our experienced stone specialists will provide independent advice on the quality, quantity and variability of available material and on production techniques.
+An initial quarry appraisal by one of our experienced geologists or geomaterials engineers will provide independent advice on the quality, quantity and variability of available material and on production techniques.
 Our UKAS accredited laboratories offer a full suite of tests to National and International Standards to evaluate stone suitability and compliance with specification.
 Our independent production control service can ensure the continuing supply of quality material, minimising costly and wasteful rejection.

-Sandberg's team of geologists and geomaterials engineers have extensive experience in the selection and evaluation of stone to be used in coastal and other structures; whether a stone supplier, designer or contractor, our expertise can assist.
+Sandberg’s team of geologists and geomaterials engineers have extensive experience in the selection and evaluation of stone to be used in coastal and other structures; whether our client is a stone supplier, designer or contractor, our experts can assist.